CtrlK

 Actionability

 Provides concrete CLI commands with specific syntax, but step 2 ('Copy the text from the body content') is vague—it doesn't explain how to extract text from the structured document response (which returns JSON with nested structural elements, not plain text).
-The placeholder 'CONTENT_FROM_DOC' lacks guidance on how to actually extract and format the content.
+The placeholder 'CONTENT_FROM_DOC' lacks guidance on how to actually transform the document content into a usable string.

 2 / 3